AkshatSharma31/Quantum-Assembly-Theory/README.md

 > **Preprint:** *Quantum assembly theory defines molecular complexity from electron density* (ChemRxiv 2026)

 ## 📋 Overview
-This repository contains the full computational pipeline used to calculate the Density-Based Assembly Index ($A_\rho$).
+This repository contains the full computational pipeline used to calculate the Density-Based Assembly Index (Aρ).
 The workflow integrates semi-empirical geometry optimization, DFT single-point calculations, QTAIM topological analysis, and custom Python strain calculators to evaluate molecular complexity from fundamental electron density descriptors.

 ---

-## 🚀 The $A_\rho$ Computational Pipeline
+## 🚀 The Aρ Computational Pipeline

 The framework is executed in a strict five-step protocol: